Why Don’t Edibles Work for Me?

 If you aren't getting your desired high from edibles, you may simply not be taking enough THC.

-Taking too much cannabis, however, can cause effects like nausea, impaired motor skills, and even intense anxiety and panic.
-This is why it is important to take the recommended dose when consuming any type of THC products.
+Taking too much cannabis, however, can cause effects like nausea or dry mouth.
+This is why it is important to start slow when consuming any type of THC product.

 High THC tolerance